itadventurer/kafka-healthcheck/README.md

 They are set via environment variables prefixed by `KAFKA_`.
 For example the parameter `client.id` can be set by the `KAFKA_CLIENT_ID` environment variable.

+# License

+kafka-healthcheck is licensed under the [Apache License](./LICENSE), Version 2.0